oceanobservatories-community/2025-Summer-School-Acoustics/readme.md

 <!-- SPHINX-START -->

 The repository for the *OOI 2025 Summer School on Acoustics* contains the lecture materials, notebooks, and supplementary code for the summer school.

+## Acknowledgments
+The NSF Ocean Observatories Initiative is a major facility sponsored by the U.S. National Science Foundation (NSF) under Cooperative Agreement No. 2244833.
+The summer school is organized by the OOI Facility Board with funding from NSF (award no 2434964).